newmans99/Qlik-Multilingual-Sampler/README.md

 Also, we are looking to get this Sampler translated to as many languages as possible.
 If you can translate the strings to any other language, please consider contributing to this project by following the instructions for [Adding More Languages to this Sampler](https://github.com/newmans99/Qlik-Multilingual-Sampler/wiki/How-to-add-more-languages-to-this-Sampler).

 ### Troubleshooting
 Common problems and resolutions that others have encountered.
-If you do not see your problem, please raise an [Issue](https://github.com/newmans99/Qlik-Multilingual-Sampler/issues) and I will attempt to respond as quickly as I can.
+If you do not see your problem, please raise an [Issue](https://github.com/newmans99/Qlik-Multilingual-Sampler/issues).

 * None known at this time.